 When the council uses the information for reports and presentations it is always in a summary format with no individuals identified.

 Sharing with other youth providers in London

-Isledon Arts run Lift, Platform and Rose Bowl youth hubs.
-When you give your information to one of these it will automatically be accessed by other two hubs as we all use the same database.
+Isledon Arts run Lift and Rose Bowl youth hubs.
+When you give your information to one of these it will automatically be accessed by other hub as we all use the same database.

 All participating providers will all use your information safely and within the law.

 Click for the full list of providers that are using the I'mHere Management System.

 Sometimes there will be secondary funders for some activities.
 They will generally received anonymised reports so they can see how their contribution is being spent.
 All funders are mentioned on the relevant event or course web pages.

 Who sees your information?